-- 80. (1) Subject to section 81(2), the Commissioner may conduct an enquiry into a request or complaint under section 76. - (2) Where the Commissioner conducts an enquiry under this section he may, on the conclusion of such enquiry either- - (a) affirm the decision of the organization; or - (b) order the head of an organization to release the personal information requested.
+- 82. (1) Subject to section 83(2), the Commissioner may conduct an enquiry into a request or complaint under section 78. - (2) Where the Commissioner conducts an enquiry under this section he may, on the conclusion of such enquiry in respect of- - (a) a request for access to information or the correction of information- - (i) affirm the decision of the organization; - (ii) order the head of an organization to release the personal information requested; or

-- 81. (1) The Commissioner may authorize a mediator Mediation of request to investigate the circumstances of the request and to try to effect a settlement of the matter. - (2) Where the Commissioner has- - (a) not authorized a mediator to conduct an investigation under subsection (1); or - (b) authorized a mediator to conduct an investigation under subsection (1) but no settlement has been reached, he may conduct an enquiry into a request under section 80.
+- (iii) make the correction requested; or - (b) a complaint- - (i) dismiss the complaint; or - (ii) order the head of the organization to comply with the provisions of the mandatory code of conduct or this Act - (3) A person aggrieved by a decision of the Commissioner under this section may apply to the High Court for Judicial Review. - 83.
+(1) The Commissioner may authorize a mediator Mediation of request to investigate the circumstances of the request under section 78 and to try to effect a settlement of the matter. - (2) Where the Commissioner has- - (a) not authorized a mediator to conduct an investigation under subsection (1); or - (b) authorized a mediator to conduct an investigation under subsection (1) but no settlement has been reached, he may conduct an enquiry into a request under section 82.

-- 82. An enquiry by the Commissioner or a mediator Enquiry of request and any meetings held by a mediator with parties to the private request may be conducted in private.
+- 84. An enquiry by the Commissioner or a mediator Enquiry of request to and any meetings held by a mediator with parties to the be conducted in request may be conducted in private.

-- 83. An individual who requested access to personal Representations information, the head of the organization concerned and any affected party shall be given the opportunity to make representations to the Commissioner, but none is entitled to-
+- 85. An individual who requested access to, the Representations correction of personal information or who made a complaint, the head of the organization concerned and any affected party shall be given the opportunity to make representations to the Commissioner, but none is entitled to-

 - (a) be present during;

 - (b) have access to; or

 - (c) comment on,